IvanVlademirS/IvanVlademirS/README.md

 <a href="https://medium.com/@IvanVladS"><img alt="Blogger" src="https://img.shields.io/badge/Blogger-FF5722?style=for-the-badge&logo=blogger&logoColor=white"></a>

 <pre><code>Welcome to my Github.
-🟡 Github is utilized for internet hosting for software development and version control using Git.
+Github is utilized for internet hosting for software development and version control using Git.
-🟢 View my IT projects, labs, and documentation via my repositories pinned below (scroll to "Pinned" section).
+🟢 To view my IT projects, labs, and documentaion repos: 👉 scroll down to "Pinned" section.
-🔵 To view my digital portfolio, click the orange "BUILT WITH <3" icon below.
+🔵 To view my digital portfolio: 👉 click the orange "BUILT WITH <3" icon below.
 🟣 Feel free to connect with me on LinkedIn or reach out for any questions/feedback, Thanks!✊
 </code></pre>
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------